Magnesium Deficiency Symptoms, Causes, How to Treat and FAQs

 As magnesium deficiency can affect the central nervous system, more specifically the GABA cycle in the body, its side effects can include irritability and nervousness.
 As the deficiency worsens, it causes high levels of anxiety and, in severe cases, depression and hallucinations.

-In fact, magnesium has been shown to help calm the body, the muscles and help improve mood.
+In fact, magnesium has been shown to help calm the body and muscles and help improve mood.
 It’s a vital mineral for overall mood.
-For those suffering form anxiety, taking magnesium on a daily basis, and they’ve seen great results.

 Magnesium is needed for every cell function from the gut to the brain, so it’s no wonder that it affects so many systems.

-Magnesium works partnered with calcium to support proper blood pressure and protect the heart.
-So when you are magnesium-deficient, often you are also low in calcium and tend toward hypertension or high blood pressure.
+Magnesium works with calcium to support proper blood pressure and protect the heart.
+When you are magnesium deficient, often you are also low in calcium and tend toward hypertension or high blood pressure.

 A study with 241,378 participants published in the American Journal of Clinical Nutrition showed that a diet high in magnesium foods could reduce the risk of a stroke by 8 percent.
-This is profound considering that hypertension causes 50 percent of ischemic strokes in the world.
+This is profound considering that hypertension is believed to cause more than half of ischemic strokes in the world.

-As expected from this data, diets rich in magnesium has been shown to significantly lower the risk of type 2 diabetes because of magnesium’s role in sugar metabolism.
-Another study discovered that the simple addition of magnesium supplementation (100 milligrams/day) lowered the risk of diabetes by 15 percent!
+As expected from this data, diets rich in magnesium have been shown to significantly lower the risk of type 2 diabetes because of magnesium’s role in sugar metabolism.
+Another study discovered that the simple addition of magnesium supplementation (100 milligrams/day) lowered the risk of diabetes by 15 percent.

 7. Fatigue

 Magnesium deficiency has been linked to migraine headaches due to its importance in balancing neurotransmitters in the body.
-Double-blind, placebo-controlled studies have shown that 360–600 milligrams of magnesium daily can reduce the frequency of migraine headaches by up to 42 percent.
+Double-blind, placebo-controlled studies have shown that 360 to 600 milligrams of magnesium daily can reduce the frequency of migraine headaches by up to 42 percent.

 9. Osteoporosis